 - “Do you mind if we record this call so we can use it for training purposes?”

-- “We’d like to record this call for general recording keeping purposes.
+- “We’d like to record this call for general recording-keeping purposes.
 Is that ok with you?”

-Have you ever called a company’s customer service line and received an automated disclaimer about how the call recording will be used for training and quality assurance purposes?
-Companies do this because it clearly tells their customers why the call needs to be recorded and won’t be used for nefarious purposes.
-Letting customers know why their call is being recorded can alleviate concerns they might have.
+Have you ever called a company’s customer service line and received an automated disclaimer about how the call recording will be used for training and quality assurance?
+Companies do this to streamline the process and because it tells their customers why the call needs to be recorded and won’t be used for nefarious purposes.

 Don’t lie about recording